 As a result of the issuing of regulations by the Department of Education detailing the specifics of what institutions will be expected to do in order to comply with the requirements of Higher Education Opportunity Act (HEOA), Information Technology at Augsburg University has taken the following steps in order to demonstrate good faith in doing due diligence to comply with the HEOA regulations.
 The technological issues in HEOA all relate to issues surrounding the distribution of copyrighted materials.
 Following are the three main requirements with a brief explanation following each one stating what action steps Augsburg University is taking:

 1. Make an annual disclosure that informs students that the illegal distribution of copyrighted materials may subject students to criminal and civil penalties and that describes the steps Augsburg will take to detect and punish illegal distribution of copyright materials.

-ACTION: Annually, during the week following spring break, a message to students will go out from the Information Technology Department informing students about college policy related to the use of copyrighted material and the steps the College will take to enforce its policies.
+ACTION: Annually, during the week following spring break, a message to students will go out from the Information Technology Department informing students about university policy related to the use of copyrighted material and the steps the University will take to enforce its policies.
 In addition to this message Augsburg has an Acceptable Use Policy and has implemented a specific policy to handle DMCA notices that are available on Augsburg’s student technology website.
 This policy and set of procedures complies with the requirements of the Digital Millennium Copyright Act (DMCA).

 2. Certify that we have developed plans to effectively combat the unauthorized distribution of copyright material.

 ACTION: Augsburg’s IT Department has implemented a system of bandwidth monitoring to help deter illegal file sharing.
 Known P2P traffic classes are being monitored for both inbound and outbound for the whole community.